sudara/stitches/README.md

 Optional.
 Defaults to the first `progress` child of `tracksSelector` and fails silently if not present.

+if the element is a progress element, this will update the attribute called `value` during the `whilePlaying` callback.

+For other elements, it will set the element's `style.width` to be the appropriate percentage.

+### seekSelector = "progress"

+Optional.
+Defaults to the first `progress` child of `tracksSelector` and fails silently if not present.

-This will update an attribute called `value` as well as register a click handler on the element so it can be used to seek the track.
+This will register a click handler on the element so it can be used to seek the track.

 ### timeSelector = "time"